garywill/linux-router/README.md

 ### Clients-in-sandbox network

-To not give our infomation to clients:
+To not give our infomation to clients.
+Clients can still access Internet.

 ```
 sudo lnxrouter -i eth1 \